Lemon Loaf Cake

 We already suggested that this cake is lovely accompanied by a cup of green tea but you could have an Earl Grey or whatever takes your fancy.

-For another range of Ceylon teas from single estates, Mortier’s Fine Tea produce some very smooth-tasting brews.
+For a range of Ceylon teas from single estates, Mortier’s Fine Tea produce some very smooth-tasting brews.

 Tg Green Tea are specialists in green tea, some infused with fruits and spices.